Marek Hamšík: International career

 Hamšík represented Slovakia at junior level, playing in the UEFA European Under-17 Championship qualifiers and the UEFA European Under-19 Championship.
-He played also for the Slovakia national under-21 team.
+He played also for the Slovakia national U21 team.

 Hamšík was a regular member of the Slovakia national team.
 He made his debut on 7 February 2007 in a friendly against Poland, which ended in a 2–2 draw.
 He played his second match against Germany in the UEFA Euro 2008 qualification, which Slovakia lost 2–1.
 He became the key member of the attack for the national team, usually playing as a left or central attacking midfielder.
 Hamšík captained his country in its first FIFA World Cup experience in South Africa in 2010, where the nation made it to the first knockout stage after defeating then-world champions Italy 3–2.
-Slovakia was defeated by later finalists Netherlands in the first knockout stage.
+Slovakia was defeated by later finalists Netherlands in the round of 16.

-Hamšík also played a key role in helping his nation qualify for Euro 2016 for the first time in the nation's history, finishing as Slovakia's top scorer as Slovakia placed second in its qualifying group behind defending champions Spain.
-Slovakia suffered a closely contested 2–1 defeat to Wales in its opening match of the competition on 11 June.
+Hamšík also played a key role in helping his nation qualify for Euro 2016 for the first time in the nation's history, finishing as Slovakia's top scorer, leading the team to a second place in its qualifying group behind defending champions Spain.
+At the final tournament, Slovakia suffered a closely contested 2–1 defeat to Wales in its opening match of the competition on 11 June.
 Hamšík came close to opening the scoring in the third minute of play after dribbling past several Welsh defenders, but his strike was denied by Ben Davies' goal-line clearance.
-In Slovakia's second group B match of the tournament, against Russia on 15 June 2016, Hamšík set up a goal and later scored another himself in a 2–1 win, his nation's first in the competition.
-Following a 0–0 draw against England on 20 June, Slovakia advanced to the second round as the best third-placed team of the tournament.
-However, Slovakia was eliminated in the round of 16 on 26 June after a 3–0 defeat to reigning world champions Germany.
+In Slovakia's second group B match of the tournament, against Russia on 15 June 2016, Hamšík had set up a goal for Vladimír Weiss and later scored another himself in a 2–1 win, his nation's first in the competition.
+Following a goal-less draw against England on 20 June, Slovakia advanced to the second round as the best third-placed team of the tournament.
+However, Slovakia was eliminated in the round of 16, on 26 June, after a 3–0 defeat to reigning world champions Germany.

 On 5 October 2017, Hamšík made his 100th appearance for the Slovak national team in a 0–1 loss to Scotland in a 2018 FIFA World Cup qualification match.

 On 13 October 2018, Hamšík made his 108th international appearance in a 2–1 home defeat to Czech Republic in the UEFA Nations League; with this cap, he overtook Miroslav Karhan to become Slovakia's most capped player ever.
 He marked the occasion with a goal, his 22nd for his country, putting him equal with Szilárd Németh as his nation's second-highest goalscorer of all time, only behind Róbert Vittek with 23 goals.

-In March 2019, after a surprise retirement of Martin Škrtel at the end of February, Hamšík regained the position of the captain of the national team, despite captaining the team some 20 times since 2010, most notably during the 2010 FIFA World Cup.
-In the previous years, Hamšík served as the vice-captain to Škrtel.
+In March 2019, after a surprise retirement of Martin Škrtel at the end of February, Hamšík regained the position of the captain of the national team, despite captaining the team some 20-times since 2010, most notably during the 2010 World Cup.
+In the intermediate period, Hamšík served as the vice-captain to Škrtel.